nohse/2025-USC-IMSC-Hackaton-Road-Damage-Detecion-with-mutual-learning-1st-prize/README.md

 # Results
 <p align="center"> <img src="assets/result.jpg" alt="Mutual Learning result (Co-DETR ↔ RTMDet → KD to YOLOv10)" width="250"> </p>

-We took first place with a substantial lead over the second-place team.
+We took first place with a substantial lead over the second-place team, and we were featured in the newspaper ([https://www.koreadaily.com/article/20250730194157841]).